-The Company believes that the small size of the Board and the current scale of the Company's activities makes the establishment of a formal performance evaluation procedure unnecessary.
-Performance evaluation is a discretionary matter for consideration by the entire Board.
+The Company believes that the small size of the Board and the current scale of the Company's activities make the establishment of a formal performance evaluation procedure unnecessary.
 In the normal course of events the Board reviews performance of the management, Directors and the Board as a whole.
 Achievement of goals and business development and compliance issues are evaluated regularly on an informal basis.